CourseReps/ECEN489-Spring2016/Project1/README.md

 TomcatServer
 JAX-WS or JSON

 The server should be able to log info into a database for multiple phones.

 We should then be able to construct a tensor field map of the area.

 Time frame: 2 weeks starting Feb 15

+##Project areas

+###Necessary:
+XBee - Pilot Sensing
+Microcontroller
+XBee <-> Microcontroller interface
+Microcontroller <-> Android Serial interface
+---
+App Architecture
+Android - Local DB
+Android -> Server
+---
+Tomcat master server
+Tomcat -> DB interaction Option: Push to fusion table
+Algroithmic global reference system for database

+###Extra:
+3D Printing